• Skip to primary navigation

 The leftover butter sauce is perfect to dip the cooked scallops.
 Use up any leftover sauce drizzled over cooked vegetables, pasta or rice.

-Leftover cooked scallops should be stored in an airtight container in the refrigerator for up to 2 days.
+Leftover broiled scallops should be stored in an airtight container in the refrigerator for up to 2 days.
 Reheat them in a pan on the stovetop for just a few minutes.
 You can also eat them cold from the refrigerator.
 Chop the scallops and add to a salad.

 FAQ